RyffProject/ryff-ios/README.md

 ## About

 [Ryff](https://github.com/RyffProject) is social network in which users collaboratively create music by mixing their own recordings with tracks posted by others.
-Users can follow each other or search with tags to find new people to follow or riffs to stream to a local playlist.
+Users can follow each other or search with tags to find new people to follow, or browse trending riffs to stream to a local playlist.
 The universal iOS app provides an interface for creating a profile, finding other users, messaging users, listening to riffs, and recording/mixing audio to post.

 <img src="http://i.imgur.com/ugFml74.png"></img>

 This repository is the native iOS application, written in Objective-C and Swift for iOS 8.
 Ryff uses [PHP server-side code](https://github.com/RyffProject/ryff-api) in addition to several excellent open-source Frameworks.
-There is also a [web interface](https://github.com/RyffProject/ryff-web) in the making.

 ## Organization

 /Workspace is general storage for inspiration or designs relating to the iOS app.

 /Ryff contains the complete project and source code.
-Ryff conforms to MVC design pattern and is written with standard Objective-C style.
+Ryff conforms to MVC design pattern and is written with standard Cocoa style.

 ## Development Status